inside.ewu.edu

 Notes: this course may be repeated.

-This is a project-oriented course for designing, building, composing and performing with new instruments.
-Students will be encouraged to collaborate in the learning process and share their knowledge and experiences.
+This is a project-oriented course for designing, building, composing, and performing with new instruments.
+Students are encouraged to collaborate in the learning process, explore their creativity, and share their knowledge and experiences.
 The course is interdisciplinary in nature.
-Ideally the class would consist of students with backgrounds in music, programming and engineering.
+Students with backgrounds in music, fine arts, programming, and engineering are welcome.

 CSCD 395.
 INTERNSHIP.
 1-10 Credits.